 They must use provocative music in order to produce outspoken pieces; Kanye West is the man for the job.
-With over fifty Grammy nominations, Kanye West-or "Ye"-writes, performs, and lives an obscure form of music and expression.
-His nine albums provide ideal grenade-like one-liners.
-Kanye's music is the ideal soundtrack for radical and provocative thought and writing.
-But being provocative does not always have intended sexual desire; it also means to cause anger or a strong reaction deliberately.

-Famous writings in history have always been provocative.
-They intentionally provoke uncomfortable thoughts in order to implement important social change.
-Martin Luther nailed his 95 Theses to the door of a Catholic church.
-His words sparked the Protestant Reformation.
-When Betty Friedan wrote The Feminine Mystique, she tipped the world into the second-wave of feminism.
+With over 50 Grammy nominations, Kayne West, or Ye, writes, performs, and

-Today with such wide accessibility to music, writers can arm themselves with an ideal soundtrack while they march off to change the world.
-Thinking outside the box, not compromising for the norm, and simply being provocative gets the people going (Kanye literally sings this in a song).
-Kanye's music does this, as does the 95 Theses and The Feminine Mystique.

-Long, wild stretches of chaos extend over Kanye's collection of music.
-Many find his lyrics confusing, but no one can argue the Kanye West show is irresistibly entertaining and all together provocative.
-For most artists, youthful exuberance reek throughout their first few albums but not for Kanye.
+Today, with such wide accessibility to music, writers can arm themselves with an ideal soundtrack while they march off to change the world.
+Thinking outside the box, not compromising for the norm, and simply being provocative gets the people going.
+Ye's music does this, as do the 95 Theses and The Feminine Mystique.
+Long, wild stretches of chaos extend over Ye's collection of music.
+Many find his lyrics confusing, but no one can argue the Kayne West show is irresistibly entertaining and all together provocative.
+For most artists, youthful exuberance reek throughout their first few albums, but not for Ye.
 He has been a bull in every China shop since his College Dropout.
-His outspokenness, self-appraisal, ridiculously brash persona has long attracted media attention and affection.
-Yet, Kanye rises in popularity.

-Controversial lyrics from the 2005 hit "Gold Digger" or the album Ye are what consistently put Kanye at the top of the charts.
-Kanye knows that these immense displays of ego succeed, and riters can take note.
+His outspokenness, self-appraisal, and ridiculously brash persona has long attracted media attention and affection.
+Yet, West rises in popularity.
+Controversial lyrics from the 2005 hit "Gold Digger" or the album Ye are what consistently put West at the top of the charts.
+West knows that these immense displays of ego succeed.
+Writers can take note.
 In his own way, his songs verge on beatific.
 He deliberately preaches in "Violent Crimes" about his own failures as a man and his hopes for his own daughter.

-While trapped behind a computer-just the writer and the screen-it is imperative to feel inspired to continue with the mission, especially if the piece comes from a place of anger or concern.
-Words get jumbled and ideas get lost, but tunes like "Black Skinhead," keep the fire lit in the belly of the writer.
+From the most popular songs like "Stronger" to hidden gems like "Jesus Walks," West's music has the hit-making ability to make even the faintest of fans bop their heads along.
+The rhythm and rhyme of his music motivates.
+Think about EDM music.
+Even without lyrics, the electricity and pulse of the music moves people to dance along.
+Even if the lyrics from West's music were gone, the raw music alone is enough to push writers.
+While trapped behind a computer, just the writer and the screen, it is imperative to feel inspired to continue with the mission, especially if the piece comes from a place of anger or concern.
+Words get jumbled and ideas get lost, but tunes like "Black Skinhead" keep the fire lit in the belly of the writer.
 The fire burns and rages.
-If a writer wishes to highlight a positive, light-hearted idea, Kanye does that too.
+If a writer wishes to highlight a positive, light-hearted idea, Kanye does that, too.

-Recently, Kanye released his newest album: Jesus is King.
-He traveled around the country premiering this album with his gospel concerts on Sunday mornings, which he calls Sunday Services.
+Recently, Kayne West released his newest album: Jesus is King.
+He traveled around the country premiering this album with his gospel-concerts on Sunday mornings, which he calls Sunday Services.
 It seems he's discovered a newfound zeal as he sings about God and his religion.
 His album pushes musical boundaries.
-A genre-typically soiled with music about drugs and sex-sees bits of undeniable beauty in Jesus is King: sweeping epics sprinkled with organ introductions and ballads with lyics about Chick-fil-A.

-From this album, writers can continue to push their provocative writing, as Kanye does.
+A genre -typically soiled with music about drugs and sex- sees bits of undeniable beauty in Jesus is King: sweeping epics sprinkled with organ introductions and ballads with lyics about Chick-fil-A. From this album, writers can continue to push their provocative writing, just as West does.
 This album, one of the first of its kind, addresses deeper issues that are not usually discussed in hip-hop.
 It has made listeners dance; it has inspired listeners; it has led to conversations about faith and hip-hop; but most importantly, it has made listeners think.